 By default, MariaDB is not hardened.
 You can secure MariaDB using the

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Concrete5.
+Next, we will need to log in to the MariaDB console and create a database for Concrete5.
 Run the following command: